-With over 3 million EU nationals already living in the UK, over 1 million UK nationals living in the EU, and thousands of employers needing continued access to labour and skills from the EU to grow, it’s vital to be aware of how the end of the transition is likely to impact both current staff and future hires.
-Companies that can support current employees will be more likely to retain them and considering future immigration rules should be part of talent planning and skills investment post-Brexit.
+With over 3 million EU nationals already living in the UK, over 1 million UK nationals living in the EU, and thousands of employers needing continued access to labour and skills from the EU to grow, it’s vital to be aware of the impact on both current staff and future hires.
+Companies that can support current employees will be more likely to retain them and considering future immigration rules should be part of talent planning and skills investment.

 The guidance on this page represents the information currently available from government.
 The CBI will update this page as new information is released.